WallStreetMojo

 Days payable outstanding help measures the average time in days that a business takes to pay off its creditors and is usually compared with the average payment cycle of the industry to gauge whether the payment policy of the company is aggressive or conservative.

 Let us have a look at the graph above.
-We note that Colgate’s DPO has been stable over the years and is currently at 67.24 days.
-However, when we compare this with Procter and Gamble, we note that P&G’s DPO has been increasing continuously since 2009 and is currently very high at 106.64 days.
+First, we note that Colgate's DPO has been stable over the years and 67.24 days.
+However, when we compare this with Procter and Gamble, we note that P&G's DPO has been increasing continuously since 2009 and is currently very high at 106.64 days.

 Here’s the formula –